sandisototo/laravel_side_project/readme.md

 Step:
 - Clone the project into your working directory
 - CD into the application directory
-- Find 'env.example', copy it to '.env' ($cp .env.example .env)
+- Find 'env.example', copy it to '.env' //$cp .env.example .env